Christian Doppler: Development of the Doppler effect

+Later life

 Doppler continued working as a professor at the Prague Polytechnic, publishing over 50 articles on mathematics, physics and astronomy, but in 1847 he left Prague for the professorship of mathematics, physics, and mechanics at the Academy of Mines and Forests (its successor is the University of Miskolc) in Selmecbánya (then Kingdom of Hungary, now Banská Štiavnica Slovakia).

 Doppler's research was interrupted by the Hungarian Revolution of 1848.
 In 1849, he fled to Vienna and in 1850 was appointed head of the Institute for Experimental Physics at the University of Vienna.
 While there, Doppler, along with Franz Unger, influenced the development of young Gregor Mendel, the founding father of genetics, who was a student at the University of Vienna from 1851 to 1853.

+Death

 Doppler died on 17 March 1853 at age 49 from a pulmonary disease in Venice (at that time part of the Austrian Empire).
-His tomb, found by Dr. Peter M. Schuster, is just inside the entrance of the Venetian island cemetery of San Michele.
+His tomb is in the San Michele cemetery on the Venetian island of San Michele.

 Full name

 Some confusion exists about Doppler's full name.
 Doppler referred to himself as Christian Doppler.
-The records of his birth and baptism stated Christian Andreas Doppler.
+The records of his birth and baptism stated Christianus Andreas Dopler.
+Doppler's middle name is shared by his great-great-grandfather Andreas Doppler.
 Forty years after Doppler's death the misnomer Johann Christian Doppler was introduced by the astronomer Julius Scheiner.
 Scheiner's mistake has since been copied by many.